reab5555/MS-Treatment-Prediction/README.md

 <img src="appendix/edss_grafic.png" width="500" alt="alt text">

-- EDSS (Expanded Disability Status Scale) and WB (White Blood cell count) have a strong negative correlation (-0.493), indicating that as EDSS increases, WB tends to decrease.
+- EDSS (Expanded Disability Status Scale) and WB have a strong negative correlation (-0.493), indicating that as EDSS increases, WB tends to decrease.
 - EDSS and Lesion have a moderate positive correlation (0.329), suggesting that higher EDSS scores are associated with more lesions.
-- WB and Lesion have a strong negative correlation (-0.537), implying that higher white blood cell counts are associated with fewer lesions.
+- WB and Lesion have a strong negative correlation (-0.537), implying that higher WB is associated with fewer lesions.
 - Age has weak correlations with other variables, with the strongest being a slight positive correlation with WB (0.145).

 <table>